 Proposals should provide evidence of the urgency and importance of addressing SLR impacts on tribal cultural resources.
+This includes SLR-induced flooding and coastal erosion but does not extend into river-induced impacts.
 This may include maps of vulnerable areas, statistics on recent SLR and coastal hazard impacts, or documentation of anticipated threats.
-Proposals should also demonstrate how the project addresses pressing issues such as flooding, erosion, or threats to safety and access to cultural sites.
+Proposals should also demonstrate how the project addresses pressing issues such as SLR-induced flooding, erosion, or threats to safety and access to cultural sites.